goabstract/Marketing-for-Engineers/README.md

 Usefull tools:
 * [SocialHunt] helps you to monitor a group of chosen Twitter profiles.
 You can receive people's activities in your email hourly\weekly and engage with them.
 * Use RSS apps for getting content from influencers' blogs.
 You can comment those posts and share good one via your social media.
 [Selfoss](https://selfoss.aditu.de/) is a good RSS app.
 It's an open source, so you may dig into its code and customize things.
+* [Followerwonk](https://moz.com/followerwonk/analyze/) gives a huge base of data about any Twitter user.

 ## :cat: Marketing for Product Hunt Launch